ampproject/amp-sw/src/modules/link-prefetch/README.md

 })
 ```

-In additions with this the outgoing links that you want to be precached need to have the attribute `data-prefetch`.
+In additions with this the outgoing links that you want to be precached need to have the attribute `data-rel="prefetch"`.
-e.g. `<a href='/' data-prefetch>`
+e.g. `<a href='/' data-rel='prefetch'>`